rd3b/100-days-of-code/README.md

 # 100 Days of Code
 Repo for the log for my 100 days of code challenge.
-Progress can be found in the [a link https://github.com/rd3b/100-days-of-code/blob/main/log.md]
+Progress can be found in the [log.md](https://github.com/rd3b/100-days-of-code/blob/main/log.md).